 No archaeological features or finds were revealed or recovered.
-The subsoil encountered across the site was deposits of off white gritty stony sandy clay overlaid by thin topsoil.
+The subsoil encountered across the site was deposits of chalk overlaid by thin topsoil.
 No archaeological features were revealed in the natural geology and no archaeological finds retrieved from the site which was swept with a Fisher CZ 3D metal detector.

-- 7.2 The proposed builds are two adjacent footprints at the front of the site.
-The areas watched were surveyed in and shown on Figure 1. - 7.3 The site reduction was about 1.00m-1.20cm deep at about 61.94m AOD.
-The site produced no archaeological features or deposits or finds and no environmental potential was recognised on site.
+7.2 The proposed builds are two adjacent footprints at the front and to the north of the site (AP 1).
+The areas watched were surveyed in and shown on Figure 1.

+7.3 The site produced no archaeological features or deposits or finds and no environmental potential was recognised on site.